 Dance at West Virginia University began in 1928 by a group of women who founded the Orchesis Dance Ensemble.
 They experimented with what they called “free expression dance.”
 This new and innovative form of dance used the body as an instrument of interpretation—commonly known as Modern Dance.
 Over the past 82 years, Modern has been instrumental in building the Dance Program at WVU, especially under the direction of Mary Kathryne “Kacy” Wiedebusch.

-Because of the continued growth of Dance at WVU, the Dance Minor was established through the College of Creative Arts’ School of Theatre & Dance, and the emphasis has been extended to Ballet, Jazz, Tap and Contemporary.
-The Dance Minor is designed for any WVU student who is pursuing other majors outside of our program, but are interested in dance.
+Because of the continued growth of dance at WVU, a Dance Minor was designed for any WVU student who is pursuing other majors outside of our program, but are interested in dance.